 If you haven’t done so already, immediately download and fire up the PlugShare app—or go to PlugShare.com.
 Researching the location of nearby charging stations is the first step toward developing a plan.

 - Type in your home address to see the locations of charging stations in your proximity.

 - Use the necessary filters to ensure compatibility with your model.

 - Find nearby cheap or free public charging stations.

 - For charging stations further away, think about locations where you’ll want to spend several hours at a stretch (entertainment, dining, laundromat, Wifi café, etc.)

-Talk to Your Employer or Property Owner
+3. Talk to Your Employer

-This means staying keenly aware of your car’s state of charge—including its capability to run closer to empty.
+Part of your plan will be to stay keenly aware of your car’s state of charge—including its capability to run closer to empty.
 A gentle driving manner—like staying in the speed limit and avoiding jack-rabbit starts—can go a long way to increasing range.
 Be aware of seasonal variations in range based on cold or hot weather, and plan accordingly.

 Given your need for a charging station when and where you can find it, you are more likely to experience fee-based locations—rather than driving further to the many free stations that still exist.
 Remember that you are already saving money on lower fuel and maintenance costs—as well as the expense of installing home charging—so pay public charging fees without too much anguish.
 It’s all part of the experience.
-And it’s temporary, because before long, EVs will reach a level of adoption that will bring abundant charging opportunities to everybody—not just those living in a single-family home.
+And it’s temporary because EVs will soon reach a level of adoption that will bring abundant charging opportunities to everybody—not just those living in a single-family home.